What is Pupil Premium?

-In the 2016 to 2017 financial year, schools will receive funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the financial year, schools will receive funding for each child registered as eligible for free school meals at any point in the last 6 years:

 Schools will also receive funding for each pupil identified in the spring school census as having left local-authority care because of one of the following:

 - a residence order

 - Children who have been in local-authority care for 1 day or more also receive pupil premium funding.

 See below for a report on how we have used this funding.